What Vitamins Should A 30 Year Old Man Take? - Top 7 Essential Nutrients

 The 30s are considered the prime for a lot of men.
-They’re finished with school, established in their career, maybe even starting a family.
-Life is good, and things seem to be going right along track.
+Done with college, established in a career, maybe even starting a family.
+Life is good.

-And where your workouts are concerned?
-High testosterone levels mean your pumps are out of this world, your muscles are growing faster than you ever thought possible, and your strength is something totally unseen by anyone.
+And where your workouts are concerned— High testosterone levels mean your pumps are out of this world, your muscles are growing faster than you ever thought possible, and your strength is the best it's ever been.

-And while many men think the only supplement stack they need is one that’s going to support their performance inside the gym, that’s where things get a little confusing.
+And while many men think the only supplement stack they need is one that’s going to support their performance inside the gym, that’s not the whole story.

-While adding supplements may not significantly affect your health and fitness if you’re still following a crappy diet, they can help prevent deficiencies and bump-up levels that aren’t met through diet.
+While adding dietary supplements may not significantly affect your health and fitness if you’re still following a crappy diet, they can help prevent deficiencies and bump-up levels that aren’t met through diet.
+Selecting evidence-based and science-rooted dietary supplements ensures transparency in ingredients and third-party testing for purity and potency.

 But before going willy-nilly at the supplement store, we’re giving you a list of supplements that every man in his 30s should take for optimal health.